idekerlab/MuSIC/README.md

 `--n_jobs` The number of jobs to run in parallel for training random forest regressor (default: 8).

+### Output file: $outprefix_predicted_proximity.txt

+This file stores the predicted protein-protein proximity for all pairs of the given protein.
+- First column: name of gene A
+- Second column: name of gene B
+- Third column: predicted proximity between gene A and gene B

 ## Step 4.
 Pan-resolution community detection